rjf1994/rjf1994/README.md

 - 👋 Hi, I’m @rjf1994
 - 👀 I’m interested in law and technology
 - 🌱 I’m currently learning articles and codes
-- 💞️ I’m looking to collaborate on intelligent people
+- 💞️ I’m looking to collaborate on highly intelligent person
 - 📫 How to reach me rellyjimenezfuertes@gmail.com 09352635786

 <!---